unnamedrd/BuJo-Landing-Page/README.md

 Our teams mission was to create a product that allowed users to express thier visual creativity.

-Find Links to the deployed product here and live site here. https://bu-jo.herokuapp.com/login
+Find Links to the deployed product here and live site here. https://bu-jo.herokuapp.com/login Instructions for use:
+Use the following test profile login information to log into the application
+Email: test@email.com
+Password: asdfasdf

 See a short demo of our product here. https://unnamedrd.github.io/BuJo-Landing-Page/Learn.html

 Product Management